-The Icelandic Association of Chicago [hereinafter referred to as the IAC] Scholarship Program [i.e., the Program] shall have a broad mandate to: encourage, facilitate, and fund formal and informal educational opportunities to promote knowledge of Iceland, its language, culture, history, and current affairs, It shall recognize exceptional contributions to same by members of the Icelandic-American Community which the IAC represents and serves.
+The Icelandic Association of Chicago (IAC) Scholarship Program (“Program”) shall have a broad mandate to: encourage, facilitate, and fund formal and informal educational opportunities to promote knowledge of Iceland, its language, culture, history, and current affairs, It shall recognize exceptional contributions to same by members of the Icelandic-American Community which the IAC represents and serves.

-- The elected Chairperson [i.e., the Chair] and its Committee shall:
+- The elected Chairperson and its Committee shall:

 - Recommend the scope of its current activities consistent with available and anticipated resources, opportunities, and the needs of the Icelandic-American Community which the IAC represents and serves.